“I love the questions and comments section, I can get a feel of the issues recreation staff face in their work. Keep up the good work you do for us!!”

 Activities & Resources for Caregivers, Students, & Recreation Professionals

-Golden Carers is a wonderful resource for aged care activities.
-We help activity professionals, leisure & lifestyle coordinators and caregivers working in aged care to keep their clients healthy, active, and involved.
+Golden Carers supports activity professionals, leisure & lifestyle coordinators and caregivers working in aged care with activity ideas and resources.

-Our recreation therapy activities are specifically developed for the elderly.
+The recreation therapy activities found on this website have been developed specifically for the elderly.
 All activities are ready to print and use, complete with downloads and the instructions you need to get started straight away.

 Sensory and mind activities work well for elders that have suffered a stroke, Alzheimer's disease, and other mind/sensory organ traumas.
 Sensory activities are good for elders that are having sight loss problems.
 Mind activities help to keep brain function high.
-We also help teach tactics to show senior citizens that outdoor activities such as gardening can still be enjoyed with alternative methods to make it easier for them.
+Outdoor activities such as gardening can still be enjoyed by senior citizens with alternative methods to make it easier for them.

 It is important for our elders to know that just because they are getting older; it does not mean that they cannot still enjoy meaningful aged care activities.
-Men can be more difficult to please, so we work hard to develop male specific activities as well.
-For men, a variety of activities including small building projects, cards and some competitive social engagements are a few examples of ways for them to make some new friends and stay active.
+Male specific activities are provided focusing of gender specific interests men will often gravitate towards and enjoy.
+Building projects, cards and some competitive social engagements are a few examples of ways for men to make some new friends and stay active.

-We offer a wide range of aged care activities and resources that are suitable for all settings.
+A wide range of aged care activities and resources are provided that are suitable for all settings.
 This includes Nursing homes, Assisted Living, Retirement Communities Respite Care, Alzheimer's Care, Home Care and Day Care Centres.

 If you are an activity professional working with the elderly, you will find the aged care activities on this website invaluable.

 Dealing with the effects of Alzheimer's Disease is a long and challenging process for the everyone involved.
-It is especially difficult when the late stage of the illness is reached.3 Comments Alzheimer's
+It is especially difficult when the late stage of the illness is reached.4 Comments Alzheimer's

 Starting a Leisure & Lifestyle Program requires creative thinking and enthusiasm.
-Your main point of reference will be the assessment of your clients.4 Comments Alzheimer's
+Your main point of reference will be the assessment of your clients.5 Comments Alzheimer's

-Developing practical, efficient and meaningful leisure programs for people suffering from Alzheimer's Disease requires creative thinking.15 Comments Alzheimer's
+Developing practical, efficient and meaningful leisure programs for people with Alzheimer's Disease requires creative thinking.23 Comments Alzheimer's Updated

 Beautiful scrapbooks made from recycled magazines.
 Make them to suit the interests of individuals.
-Thanks Kellie for this wonderful activity!11 Comments Member Submitted Alzheimer's
+Thanks Kellie for this wonderful activity!13 Comments Member Submitted Alzheimer's

 To celebrate spring make a 'dream' tree composed of spring flowers and blossoms.
 You may also include recycled paper flowers with painted flowers as per the example spring tree above.22 Comments

 Engagement of residents in tasks they used to do in their own home.
-A very calming activity.14 Comments Alzheimer's
+A very calming activity.15 Comments Alzheimer's

-Gentle exercise for the arms as well as an opportunity to socialize!19 Comments Alzheimer's
+Gentle exercise for the arms as well as an opportunity to socialize!24 Comments Alzheimer's

 Join our international community of activity professionals for